cmhashim/docker_firecracker_comparison/README.md

  5              | **Multiple instance inference** | python inference\_all.py | 438.088s            | **376.980s**
  5              | (12 audios, 3 times)        | model load time          | avg **0.012s**      | avg 0.015s

+* To conclude, the inference of the ML models usually make use of large pre-trained models stored in cloud.
+To be able to perform inference on edge devices completely without using cloud resources, these pre-trained model has to be stored in local edge devices for low latency inferences.
+This scenario is imitated and inference was done locally without network connectivity.
+Due to the resource contraints of the host machine, containers with ML frameworks like torch were not created.
+For Deepspeech inference, both Docker and Firecracker VM performs reasonably well, even though Firecracker VM is better than the other.
+However, deepspeech inferences in Firecracker VM are executed in less time than in the Docker container.

 ## Whats Next ?

 * Run different ML frameworks to compare performance effectively.